 A computer purchase is a financial transaction.

-It is recorded according to certain rules
+It is recorded according to specific rules.

 Those are the Golden Rules of Accounting.